Win a live BMX assembly for your school.

 What responsible AI in education looks like and how to implement it

-Learn how to implement responsible AI in education with 7 key principles: equity, transparency, privacy, human oversight, and more.
-Practical guide for educators.
+Implement responsible AI in schools with a practical guide of 7 principles: equity, transparency, privacy, and more.

-Learn how to implement responsible AI in education with 7 key principles: equity, transparency, privacy, human oversight, and more.
-Practical guide for educators.
+Implement responsible AI in schools with a practical guide of 7 principles: equity, transparency, privacy, and more.

-Learn how to implement responsible AI in education with 7 key principles: equity, transparency, privacy, human oversight, and more.
-Practical guide for educators.
+Implement responsible AI in schools with a practical guide of 7 principles: equity, transparency, privacy, and more.

 Nikki Muncey